 - Performance

-This way, you’ll be better prepared to choose the right data structure for your specific use case.
+By the end of the following sections, you’ll be better prepared to choose the right data structure for your specific use case.

 namedtuple

-vs Dictionary
+vs Dictionaries

 >>> jane = {"name": "Jane", "age": 25, "height": 1.75}